Mobile station (Amtrak): History

-Built in 1956 by the Louisville & Nashville Railroad, it replaced an earlier station on the same site.
+Train service to Mobile begin in 1881 when the L&N opened its original station at 11 Government Street in Mobile.
+In 1956 the L&N constructed a new building on the same site.

 Former Louisville & Nashville services which utilized the station included the Pan-American (discontinued, 1971) and Humming Bird (discontinued, 1969).
 Through an agreement between the two rail companies, until 1970, the Southern Railway operated the Crescent through Mobile.
 Until 1971, the L&N operated the New Orleans–Jacksonville, Florida Gulf Wind through the station in cooperation with the Seaboard Coast Line (prior to 1967, Seaboard Air Line).
 In previous years the company additionally operated the New Orleans-Florida Limited, replete with diner and sleeper service, that made the trip during daylight hours in Florida for most of the route.

 Amtrak service began with the Gulf Coast Limited, which operated between 1984 and 1985 and called at the station.
 Mobile then served as the southern terminus of the Gulf Breeze train starting in 1989.
 The Sunset Limited began stopping here in 1993, and the Gulf Breeze was discontinued in 1995.
 In 2005, Hurricane Katrina flooded the station and Amtrak discontinued the Sunset Limited east of New Orleans.
 In 2006, CSX sold the property to a developer, who razed the station in 2007.

-The site plan provides for a future station nearby.
+Restoration of service

 Amtrak announced in 2016 that plans for a return of the Sunset Limited were under consideration.
-In 2021, Amtrak announced the possibility of restoring service as early as 2023.
+By 2021, Amtrak announced the possibility of restarting service to Mobile as a restoration of the Gulf Coast Limited.
+Resumption of service would require the construction of new platforms and an overnight yard at the site.
+As of February 2024, there remained unresolved issues between Amtrak and Mobile over cost sharing and possible interference with port operations.
+However, on May 6, Mobile's Board of Zoning Adjustment approved a zoning exception that allows Amtrak to construct a temporary station near the site of the former station.

+In June 2024, service restoration took a significant step forward when the city, state, and Port Authority reached a tentative agreement to fund the service for three years.
+The Port Authority reversed its earlier opposition because a federal grant of $70M for infrastructure improvements would benefit the port.
+In August, the Mobile city council approved the operating subsidy.
+By May 2025, a pocket track and a platform were under construction.
+Service to Mobile returned with the establishment of the Mardi Gras Service between New Orleans, Louisiana and Mobile on August 18, 2025.